Thermal Ionization for Short-Range Potentials

 \section{Proof of Positivity and of the Main Theorem}

-In this section the main estimates and proofs of positivity of the commutator are discussed.
+In this section the main estimates and the positivity proof of the commutator are discussed.
 First we introduce the two terms $A_0$ and $\CQ{Q}$ which we add to $C_1$ as already mentioned in the overview of the proof.
 Then we show how the main theorem is proven given that we know that the sum of all three terms is positive (\thref{th:positive}).
-Then, in \Autoref{subsec:error} we prove how we estimate the three terms separately and which error terms occur.
+Subsequently, in \Autoref{subsec:error} we show how we estimate these three terms separately and which error terms occur.
 With that we conclude by proving \thref{th:positive}.